Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 * [Register on Nexus](https://www.nexusmods.com/signup) - Most mods in this guide will be downloaded from Nexus.
 Nexus Mods is a site which allows users to upload and download "mods" (modifications) for computer games like Morrowind.
 In order to do this you have to create account.
 Click on the REGISTER NOW button to start your registration.
 The next screen will ask you to select a paid membership.
 DON'T BE FOOLED BY THIS!
 Just go to the bottom and select "create account" without selecting any membership.
 The rest is self-explanatory

 * [7-Zip](https://www.7-zip.org/download.html) - If you haven't a file archiver installed on your computer I would recommened installing one.
 All mods on Nexus will be downloaded as one archive file (.7z/.rar/.zip files).
 7-Zip is one of the best-known utilities for unpacking such archives into their orginal state.
+     - *Note: If never used 7-Zip before I recommend to watch [this short tutorial](https://www.youtube.com/watch?v=WCxbEQo3Zhg) on how to use it to extract files.

 * [DirectX 9.0c June 2010](https://www.microsoft.com/en-us/download/details.aspx?id=8109) - This is a required update for third-party software we are going to use and won't conflict with exisiting installations of DirectX (10+).